voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 You can then use
 :meth:`add_sample_field() <fiftyone.core.dataset.Dataset.add_sample_field>` to
-declare a new dynamic embedded document attribute:
+declare a specific dynamic embedded document attribute:

 .. code-block:: python
     :linenos:

     dataset.add_sample_field("ground_truth.detections.iscrowd", fo.FloatField)

+or you can use the
+:meth:`add_dynamic_sample_fields() <fiftyone.core.dataset.Dataset.add_dynamic_sample_fields>`
-Or you can use the the :meth:`add_dynamic_sample_fields() <fiftyone.core.dataset.Dataset.add_dynamic_sample_fields>` method to conveniently declare all dynamic embedded document attribute(s) that contain values of a single type:
+method to declare all dynamic embedded document attribute(s) that contain values of a single type:

 .. code-block:: python
     :linenos: